 Summary of the programme

-The board proposes that the annual general meeting adopts a new performance-based, long-term incentive programme, LTI 2022.
+The board proposes that the annual general meeting adopts a new performance-based, long-term incentive programme, LTI 2023.
 The programme is proposed to comprise up to 12 persons, including the CEO, other senior executives and key employees of the Pricer group, and entitles the participants to two different employee stock options: matching stock options and performance-based stock options.
-Provided certain conditions are met during a three-year lock-up period, the matching stock options and the performance-based stock options, allocated in 2022, will entitle to class B shares as follows.
+Provided certain conditions are met during a three-year lock-up period, the matching stock options and the performance-based stock options, allocated in 2023, will entitle to class B shares as follows (alternatively, warrants entitling to subscription of class B shares).

 To participate in the programme, the participants must purchase class B shares at market price (”Saving Shares”).